-We show that if the true natural rate is substantially positively correlated with the actual rate, a Phillips curves estimated with a constant in place of the true natural rate will inevitably appear to be close to flat.
-The same conclusion follows if the Phillips curve estimation uses a stochastic substitute for the natural rate that is uncorrelated with the actual rate.
+We demonstrate that if the true natural rate is substantially positively correlated with the actual rate, a Phillips curves estimated with a constant in place of the true natural rate will likely appear to be close to flat.
+The same conclusion follows if the Phillips-curve estimation is based on a time series for the natural rate that is uncorrelated or only weakly correlated with the actual rate.